 The code affixed on an asset tag hold details of the asset.
 The details include item’s manufacturing date, company’s name from which item was purchased, cost price, shelf life, name of the person to whom it is allotted or assigned, and other important information regarding the item.

-Asset tags or asset labels are commonly made of anodized aluminium or laminated polyester.
+Asset tags or asset labels are commonly made of anodized aluminum or laminated polyester.
 The common designs of an asset tag include the company’s logo with a border for the pattern.

 Most of the asset tags nowadays use barcodes to speed up their data entry and decrease field entry errors.